-To see how your apps have been updated, tap the App Store app on the Home screen to open it.
-Tap the Updates button, and then swipe up and down to see the apps that have been updated.
+To see when your apps have been updated, tap the App Store app on the Home screen to open that app.
+Tap the Updates icon, and then swipe up and down to see the apps that have been updated.
 The updates are grouped by the date on which the updates occurred.
-To see details about an update, tap its What's New link.
+To see details about an update, tap its more link.
+(Be aware that not all apps provide this link.)
 You can open the current version of the app by tapping OPEN.
 If an app's update is pending, tap UPDATE to update it, or you can tap Update All to update all your apps.
 (With automatic updates enabled, you don't need to manually update apps, but there might be times you don't want to wait for the automatic update to be done.)